Mar 09 2008

 via FoxyTunes

-jQuery: How to get the ID of your current object.
+jQuery: How to get the ID of an element.

-Say you want to know the ID of your current jQuery object.
+Say you want to know the ID of an element using jQuery.
 You can achieve this easily using jQuery’s attr() method:

 This will only work provided that you have a valid jQuery object $(this) that you are working with, eg: